 Neurodevelopmental Disability Residency interview dates will take place October-January.
-Interviews will take place on Tuesdays, with Pediatrics interviews to be coordinated for applicants offered interviews to both programs.
-The interview includes paid lodging at a local hotel, interviews with faculty, facility tour, and a dinner with current residents in the program.
+Interviews will take place on Tuesdays, with pediatrics interviews coordinated for applicants offered interviews to both programs.
+The interview includes paid lodging at a local hotel, interviews with faculty, a facility tour, and a dinner with current residents.

-The Neurodevelopmental Disabilities residency program does accept International Medical Graduates (IMG), but typically only sponsors J-1 Visas.
-IMG applicants must have ECFMG certification prior to applying to our program.
+The Neurodevelopmental Disabilities Residency Program accepts International Medical Graduates (IMG), but typically only sponsors J-1 visas.
+IMG applicants must have ECFMG certification prior to applying to our Residency Program.

 The Neurodevelopmental Disabilities Division takes all information into account when considering resident candidates, including medical school grades, USMLE scores, letters of recommendation, research performance, extracurricular activities, and interview.
 Currently, we offer one position per year.